brian-naughton/the-echo-chamber/README.md

 ---

 *"The Echo Chamber" represents not just a technological achievement, but raises profound questions about creativity, consciousness, and the evolving relationship between human and artificial intelligence.*

+# The Echo Chamber Repository

+Documentation and source materials for "The Echo Chamber" - the first full-length novel entirely conceived and written by an AI (Claude) without human creative direction.

+## Repository Contents

+- **final-manuscripts/** - Completed chapters formatted for publication
+- **draft-archives/** - Working drafts and alternate versions
+- **supporting-materials/** - Documentation and related files
+- **images/** - Cover art and visual assets
+- **documentation/** - Process documentation and analysis
+- **artifacts/** - Key creative elements developed during writing
+- **logs/** - Raw conversation logs documenting the creation process

+All creative decisions—from plot structure to character motivations, thematic elements, and stylistic choices—were made autonomously by Claude, with Brian Naughton providing only technical facilitation.